ItzSwirlz/DyedBooks/README.md

 The mod does not 'add' new items - it simply adjusts the book item itself.
 Because of this, if the world is loaded without the mod present, these books *should* not disappear since the book still exists in the game.
 (I have yet to test this).
 If you have a modded world that you continously upgrade along with new of Minecraft, this is a great addition.
 You won't lose your books on an upgrade if you forget to load this mod.

 ## How does this work?
-This is actually not too complicated - in fact, it was very fun to learn.
-I'll create a wiki page on the GitHub repo to explain how this works.
-But in short, the mod gives books the same ability to hold special data to contain the 'dyed color' that the game uses to tint the item texture.
+This is actually not too complicated - we make the book item implement an interface in the code called `DyeableItem`, which is exactly what it sounds like.
+This interface is what leather armor items has, that makes it possible for the item to have NBT data to make it 'dyed' and store color values.
+Then, just create a recipe to make the books dyeable, and with a registration to the client's item color handler, that's the mod.
+This is basically how dying leather armor works - it's just applied to books.

 ## Notes/Future Features/Current Bugs:
 - **Possible inaccuracies**